 Plus, there are some unique fall events to enjoy this time of year.
 Consider these great ways to enjoy a fall day in Daytona Beach:

 Catch a college football game with the Bethune-Cookman University Wildcats.
-The season runs from September through November 17, with four home games scheduled at Daytona Beach’s Municipal Stadium.
-BCU’s team was strong last year, winning all of its home games in the 2017 season, and looks to be set for a great season this year.
+The season runs from September through November 23, with four home games scheduled at Daytona Stadium.
 Historically, the Wildcats won or tied for their conference championship (Mid-Eastern Athletic Conference) five out of six years from 2010–2015, and more than 30 alumni have played in the NFL.
 For more information, the 2018 schedule and ticket information, visit the Bethune-Cookman Wildcats' website.

-Daytona Beach’s annual Biketoberfest® motorcycle rally attracts more than 150,000 riders, enthusiasts and interested bystanders.
+Daytona Beach’s annual Biketoberfest® motorcycle rally attracts more than 125,000 riders, enthusiasts and interested bystanders.
 Watch motorcycle races at Daytona International Speedway, cruise on your own bike along the most scenic routes in Central Florida, or just soak up the motorcycle culture that will be abundantly on display.
 Participate in one of seven Top Rides mapped out with turn-by-turn instructions.
-Or check out special Biketoberfest events, including live music, the 27th Annual Motorcycle Swapmeet & Bike Show, vintage boardtrack races and more.
+Or check out special Biketoberfest events, including live music, the 27th Annual Motorcycle Swapmeet & Bike Show, vintage board track races and more.

 The 40-year-old St. Demetrios Greek Festival is one of Daytona Beach’s most popular seasonal attractions.
 Authentic traditional Greek food, music, folk dancing and libations are featured at St. Demetrios Greek Orthodox Church on Halifax Avenue in Daytona Beach.
 Browse Greek-themed gifts and jewelry at the marketplace.
 Enjoy a beer, a glass of ouzo or a dessert at a riverfront table.